 I love a good podcast for creatives, and there are plenty out there to choose from.

 While I listen to podcasts from all sorts of genres, I’ve a particular fondness for podcasts for creatives.
-I’ve learnt so much about blogging, marketing, and instagram growth from listening to podcasts, and the best bit is, I can listen on the go.
+I’ve learnt so much about creativity, branding and personal growth from listening to podcasts.
+The best bit is, I can listen on the go.

 I’ve been listening to podcasts for creatives for over a year, so I thought it was about time I shared some of my favourites with you.
 While they all have their own personality and format, all 7 podcasts mentioned here offer pearls of wisdom and reflections on all aspects of developing and growing a creative business.
 This includes things like growing your Instagram, preparing for your first launch, and offering ideas for a marketing strategy that works.
 It’s not just the advice I like though.
 I find them empowering too, as they generally promote a ‘do what’s best for you’ ethos.